All Products

 Partitioned materialized views have the following limitations:

-• Only supports DATE and DATETIME partition column types, not STRING type.
+• Only DATE and DATETIME partition column types are supported.
+STRING is not supported.

-• Only supports a single column as the partition column, not multiple partition columns.
+• Only a single column can be used as the partition column.
+Multiple partition columns are not supported.